DfX-NYUAD/Corblivar/README.md

 The configuration files are currently only provided for 2 dies; see exp/configs/2dies/TSC

-The parameters to run the above binaries are the same as with the main Corblivar binary; see exp/*TSC.sh
+The parameters to run the above binaries are the same as with the main Corblivar binary; see exp/&ast;TSC.sh

 # Comments
 **The further comments elaborate on the folders and scripts of Corblivar**

-Various experiments can be started using exp/run*.sh; these scripts are not a complete set for running all experiments but rather a guideline for different setups.
+Various experiments can be started using exp/run&ast;.sh; these scripts are not a complete set for running all experiments but rather a guideline for different setups.

 The folder exp/benches/ includes MCNC (some are not working, i.e., have issues with their content), GSRC, and IBM-HB+ benchmarks, all in the GSRC format

-The folder thermal_analysis_octave/ includes Octave scripts for the parameterization of the power-blurring-based thermal analysis; they can be also included e.g. in run*.sh scripts.
+The folder thermal_analysis_octave/ includes Octave scripts for the parameterization of the power-blurring-based thermal analysis; they can be also included e.g. in run&ast;.sh scripts.
 Note that these scripts will produce temporary output data in thermal_analysis_octave/, i.e., you might want to copy thermal_analysis_octave/ into separate working directories for parallel execution of different experiments, to avoid